Lightning-AI/litgpt/README.md

 **(Optional) Use Flash Attention 2 (only available in PyTorch 2.2)**

+Flash Attention 2 will be used automatically if Pytorch 2.2 (or higher) is installed.
+However, this is only available via the Pytorch nightly build, which you can get by running:
 ```bash
 pip uninstall -y torch
 pip install --pre torch --index-url https://download.pytorch.org/whl/nightly/cu121